galaxyproject/training-material/topics/dev/tutorials/interactive-tools/tutorial.md

 test and run the tool.
 In addition, they are currently not supported by the Galaxy ToolShed and have to be installed manually.
-This means that distributed GxITs can be found in (https://github.com/galaxyproject/galaxy/tree/dev/tools/interactive)[the Galaxy core codebase], and they can be manually enabled by the Galaxy administrators of each Galaxy server.
+This means that distributed GxITs can be found in (https://github.com/galaxyproject/galaxy/tree/dev/tools/interactive)[the Galaxy core codebase], and they can be manually enabled by the Galaxy server administrator.

 However, the build process itself is not too complex!
 We can break it down into just a few steps: